 I’m a writer, scientist, and programmer.
 I’m currently taking a sabbatical to write a technical book about artificial neural networks and deep learning.
 The book explains how neural networks can learn to solve complex pattern recognition problems.
-The book will become available late in 2013 — sign up here if you’d like to receive announcements […]
+Early beta chapters from the book are available here.
+Sign up here if you’d like to receive announcements […]

 Search results for 'nielsen'